svsairevanth12/Vizion/README.md

 ### Project Overview

 - **Project Name**: Vizion
-- **Description**: Vizion is a web application designed to provide users with [insert specific purpose or functionality of the application, e.g., real-time data visualization, project management, etc.].
+- **Description**: Vizion is a web application designed to provide users with chatbot that combines image recognition with conversational AI, enabling users to receive information about images through natural language interactions.
 This documentation serves as a comprehensive guide for users to understand, install, and utilize the application effectively.

 ### Features